emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - I repeated this for Height Adult (not pregnant)

 - Make scatter graph with height on x-axis and weight on y-axis
+- Change to 'Don't Summarize' on the axis drop down menu
 - plot a trend line
+> **Add further analyses to your visual -> Trend line -> On**

 ### Correlation co-efficient for Graph 1
 - this is a really long complicated DAX formula, but Power BI has a built in quick measure to calculate it.